The Consumer Intelligence Blog - Infegy

 Brand Positivity

 Are consumers discussing your brand, product, influencer associated with the campaign in a positive way?
-Sentiment analysis is used to determine.
+We determine this with targeted sentiment analysis.

 Followers

-Not just how many people are following, but who?
+Who are your influencers followers?
 Are they in the correct target audience?
 What are their demographics, identifiers and lifestyles?
 How do they identify themselves online?
 Mom, grandparent, religious, political affiliation, LGBTQ+, gamer, autoworker, daycare worker?

 Engagement